nsuhud/data_wrangling/README.md

 We set axis = 0 to get the **mean** of all rows for each column (moving row-wise).

-To ensure that all data in the column "normalized-losses' are of a float data type (retaining decimals and integers), we use the `astype()` method for conversion.
+To ensure that all data in the column "normalized-losses" are of a float data type (retaining decimals and integers), we use the `astype()` method for conversion.

 ```python
 avg_norm_loss = df["normalized-losses"].astype("float").mean(axis = 0)